-The Subject Property comprising six operational buildings along with one under-construction building and two future development area was physically inspected on 18 March 2021.
+The Subject Property comprising six operational buildings along with one under-construction building and two future development area was physically inspected on 31 March 2021.
+There have not been any subsequent visits to the site.
+The following inspection report is as on the abovementioned date.
 The inspection comprised visual inspection of operational buildings constituting the property, visits to their key utility areas such as LT electric room, pump room, HVAC installations, power back up, STP, under-construction buildings and area provisioned for future development.
 The common areas and vacant floors within the operational buildings were visited on a sample basis as the areas under tenant occupation had access restriction.

 The Subject Property is an IT/ITeS office space developed in a campus format offering large floor plates with significant open/green areas and number of amenities for occupiers.
 The five operational buildings in the campus are Block 1, 2, 3, 6, Block 7 (Amenity Block) and Block 5.
-The under construction buildings is Block 8 (Amenity Block) and the future development buildings are Block 4A & Block 4B, whose design review was in progress at the time of the property inspection and is expected to be completed by Q1-2024, according to the information received from the client.
+The under-construction buildings is Block 8 (Amenity Block) and the future development buildings are Block 4A & Block 4B, whose design review was in progress at the time of the property inspection and is expected to be completed by Q1-2025, according to the information received from the client.

-The operational buildings and parts thereof with OC received collectively admeasure 1,850,188 sq. ft. of leasable area.
+The operational buildings and parts thereof with OC received collectively admeasure 1,855,416 sq. ft. of leasable area.
 The four office blocks are occupied by multiple tenants and the Block 7 (Amenity Block) constituting retail area caters to all basic requirement of occupiers viz.
 F&B (in form of multi-cuisine food court), 24x7 paramedics, Day Care Centre, bank ATM, salon, convenience store, pharmacy etc. At the time of property inspection, upgradation work in Block 7 was in progress.

 Under construction Block 8 (Amenity Block) planned as Ground + 2 retail floors shall offer a separate F&B hub and shall be open to public along with inhouse occupiers.
 On the date of property inspection, civil works were in progress in the block.
-The development is planned as Ground + 2 retail floors and is expected to be ready by Q2 FY 2021-22.
+The development is planned as Ground + 2 retail floors and is expected to be ready by Q3 FY 2021-22.